-6.2 Profiling Tools
+5.2 Profiling Tools

-Profiler provides you with a variety of tools to help you extract compound data from your spectra.
-The data extraction process, called profiling, includes selecting compounds from your Library, setting concentrations, determining peak locations, and finding and using extended information about compounds that you would like to profile.
+Profiler provides you with a variety of tools to identify and quantify compounds in your spectra.
+The Profiler selects compounds from your Library, sets concentrations, determines peak locations, and finds and using extended information about compounds that you would like to profile.